zjfeiye/borderlands4-item-analyzer-editor/README.md

 UPDATE: I tried to bitswap the "levelless" item.........
 I COULD NOT BITSWAP IT TO ANY OTHER LEVEL
 ........ wtf
-have I created a level-less item?????

-===
---

---

-im dumping everytime the convos in my cursor he interprets it and that E1 i told my ai dont focus on tht bl parts need to be compatible you cant just install anything on any gun mostly brand locked it asked to make a script to detect the parts and tommorow ill test the script to see if he can pinpoint every gun parts on the blocks
+have I created a level-less item???im dumping everytime the convos in my cursor he interprets it and that E1 i told my ai dont focus on tht bl parts need to be compatible you cant just install anything on any gun mostly brand locked it asked to make a script to detect the parts and tommorow ill test the script to see if he can pinpoint every gun parts on the blocks
 @Mattmab
 the end script should tell me all part detected on a seed